transcom/mymove-docs/docs/backend/guides/service-objects/structure.md

 structure within there will vary based on the type of service object you're working with.

 Our service objects are composed of an interface that is defined in the `services` package as well as a subpackage that contains the implementation logic, validation logic, and tests.
+This pattern is useful to avoid import cycles.
+It also keeps a given service's functionality grouped together in a subpackage with `services` without having to put all our code in one huge pile.
+Finally, interfaces are the only objects in Go that can be effectively mocked, so this is advantageous for our testing.

 :::caution Stuttering
 You might notice that there's a lot of redundancy in our naming scheme.
 This is commonly referred to as